-Heading over to the other side of Sydney Harbour Bridge but not sure what are the top things to do in Kirribilli?
-After living in the area for a few years, there’s loads to do in Kirribilli.
-We even have some of the best restaurants with the best harbour views in Sydney without the price tag for you as well!
+Heading over to the other side of Sydney Harbour Bridge to maybe Kirribilli Markets but not sure what are the best things to do in Kirribilli?
+After living in the area for a few years, there’s loads of things to do in Lower North Shore.
+You’ll find some of the best restaurants in Sydney with the best harbour views without the price tag!

 If you’re looking for things to do in Sydney, look no further as Kirribilli has it all!

-1. Find the famous jacaranda tree street in Kirribilli
+1. Find the famous jacaranda trees in Kirribilli

 Kirribilli’s McDougall Street becomes swamped with instagrammers during Spring as it’s one of Sydney’s most famous jacaranda tree lined streets.
 It’s a beautiful street but make sure you get there early in the morning before the crowds turn up.